Halloween Photography Tips And Composition Guides

-Every photographer should carry a Flashlight as part of the camera gear, especially on halloween night.
+Every photographer should carry a Flashlight as part of the camera gear, especially on Halloween night.
 Use the flashlight to light up part of your subject.
-Use different direction for flashlight, specially under the face to add more dramatic effect.
-Shooting in slow shutter speed allows you to capture the light effect that you create by your flashlight.
+Use different directions for the flashlight, especially under the face, to add a more dramatic effect.
+Shooting at slow shutter speed allows you to capture the light effect that you create with your flashlight.

 Using a Flashlight

 Part of Halloween tradition is wearing costumes.
 When you take photos of your kids and friends in their costumes, take photos with and without the mask.
 It is one of the most ignored yet important Halloween photography tips.
 The reason is when someone looks at those photos; it makes it easy for them to know who was in that cute rabbit costume!